 - Structure exits through tax-efficient vehicles: Holding companies or offshore entities can provide benefits like reduced rates or the option to defer taxes, depending on the jurisdiction.

 - Implementing Tax-Deferred or Tax-Free Exchange Transactions: For real estate assets involved in a private equity exit, a Section 1031 like-kind exchange allows you to defer capital gains taxes by reinvesting proceeds into similar properties.
-For corporate transactions, a Section 368 reorganization can qualify certain mergers or acquisitions as tax-free exchanges, deferring taxes on gains and maximizing post-exit capital.
+For corporate transactions, a Section 368 reorganization can qualify certain mergers or acquisitions as tax-free exchanges.
+This can defer taxes on gains and maximizing post-exit capital.

 Managing Capital Gains Tax Liabilities